infotiv-research/gokart-documentation/docs/start.md

 - mouse, keyboard (dongle), monitor
 - ST-LINK/V2 and extra STM32F103C8T6
 - Remote control
-- Battery and charger
+- Batteries
+- Extra segway
+- USB hub

-The wheel should moves back-and-forth 3 times
+The wheel should moves 3 times in different stage of startup:

 - When the VCU boots (issue? make sure that VCU is powered directly and not via ST-LINK/V2)
 - When Jetson bootsup